mohamedjolti/Freshchat_php_sdk/README.md

 ## Example usage
-let assume you want to send a message  when a user send a message to your Bot, the WebhookController is an example of a handle to handle freshchat message notification
+let assume you want to send a message  when a user send a message to your Bot, the WebhookController is an example of a controller to handle freshchat message notification (webhooks)
 1.First we have to get the message from the incoming request sent by freshchat server
 ```
 $messageResponseFactory = new MessageResponseFactory($request->getContent());